Fieldbus replaced analog wiring

 DeviceNet is common in North American manufacturing with Rockwell/Allen-Bradley PLCs.

-All three fieldbus systems share the same fundamental limitations, which drove the transition to Industrial Ethernet.
+The 3 fieldbus systems share the same fundamental limitations.
+These limitations drove the transition to Industrial Ethernet.

 Fieldbus systems have fundamental limitations: low bandwidth (kbps versus Gbps for Ethernet), limited distance without repeaters, proprietary and incompatible standards, and no standard diagnostic tools.

 Industrial Ethernet (PROFINET, EtherNet/IP) addresses these limitations.
-Fieldbus remains in use because of billions of dollars of installed equipment, proven reliability, and intrinsic safety certifications that are difficult to achieve with Ethernet.
+Fieldbus remains in use because of billions of dollars of installed equipment, proven reliability, and intrinsic safety certifications difficult to achieve with Ethernet.

 Gateways (PROFIBUS-to-PROFINET, Modbus-to-EtherNet/IP) integrate fieldbus devices into Industrial Ethernet networks without replacing the field devices.